+Modern trains aren’t exactly known for their breathtaking aesthetics.
+No one is sad that their three-hour high-speed train journey is coming to an end.
 Some train stations, on the other hand, seem built to keep you platform-bound.
-The domed ceilings, romanesque columns, gold-adorned walls, and palatial grandeur are enough to make many travelers consider intentionally missing their train so they can hang out in the station a little longer.
+The domed ceilings, columns, gold-adorned walls, and palatial grandeur are enough to make many travelers consider intentionally missing their train so they can hang out in these beautiful train stations a little longer.
 While that never actually happens (probably), there’s no denying that some train stations in the US are aesthetically pleasing enough to qualify as travel destinations.
 From the Spanish revival-style Santa Fe Depot in San Diego to Victorian-era Main Street Station in Richmond, these are the most beautiful train stations in the US.

 Grand Central Terminal, New York

 Grand Central Station is arguably the most well-known train station in the US, and not just because it’s one of the busiest.
 This Beaux Arts-style station is famous for the 25,000 square-foot constellation mural painted across the arched ceiling, its giant chandeliers, striking frescoes, gold clock, and stately staircases.
 The station opened to the public in 1913, and now serves as far more than just a train station.
-Attracting more than 750,000 visitors a day in normal years, the terminal also doubles as a world renowned shopping destination and the location of restaurants and bars like The Campbell that can stand up to those in the rest of the city.
+Attracting more than 750,000 visitors a day in normal years, the terminal also doubles as a world renowned shopping destination and the location of restaurants and bars that can stand up to those in the rest of the city.

 King Street Station, Seattle

-3. Union Station, Los Angeles
+Union Station, Los Angeles

 Union Station in Los Angeles doesn’t conform to any established architectural style.
 Instead it follows one you won’t see pretty much anywhere else: Mission Moderne.
 The style is a blend of Spanish colonial, Mission Revival, and Art Deco.
 The result: a building with a truly SoCal vibe.
-The interior is defined by wood-inlaid ceilings, 1930s-style chandeliers, and leather sofas.
+The interior is defined by wood-inlaid coffered ceilings, 1930s-style chandeliers, and leather sofas.
 There are also gardens and fountains, creating a park-like aesthetic.
 Perhaps most impressively — and in keeping with its location — the station has starred in several films, including Blade Runner and The Dark Knight Rises.

-4. Santa Fe Depot, San Diego
+Santa Fe Depot, San Diego

 Built in 1915, this train station could easily be mistaken for being located in the Southwest.
 That’s partly due to its name — Santa Fe Depot — and partly because its architecture resembles what you might find in New Mexico.
-This station was built in the Spanish revival style that resembles many 17th century missions.
+This station was built in the Spanish Revival style that resembles many 17th-century missions.
 The interior features redwood beam ceilings and walls defined by bright tiles and intricate Hispano-Moorish designs.
 Since the station is centrally located, it’s also an easy walk to the waterfront boardwalk.

-5. Union Station, Kansas City
+Union Station, Kansas City

 30th Street Station, Philadelphia